troter/home/README.md

 Prepare for home directory
 --------------------------

 My home directory depends on some software.
-If you not install following software, see PREPARE.md.

 - my favorite dvcs, mercural.
 - compilers(gcc, g++) and development libraries.
 - some useful command line tools(zsh, screen, curl, etc..).

+If you not install these software, see next command output.

+    rake prepare

 Installation
 ------------